JayFoxRox/UnXiP/readme.txt

-UnXiP 0.1 - by MaTiAz
+UnXiP - by MaTiAz (modified by JayFoxRox)

 Based on PIXIT 0.5 sources by Voltaic.